sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver16">learn more about Row-Level Security and find a tutorial on implementing it at this reference</a>.

 <b>Always Encrypted with Secure Enclaves</b>
-the latest version of SQL Server expands on the <i>Always Encrypted</i> fesatures with in-place encryption and rich computations by enabling computations on plaintext data inside a server-side secure enclave.
+the latest version of SQL Server expands on the <i>Always Encrypted</i> features with in-place encryption and rich computations by enabling computations on plaintext data inside a server-side secure enclave.
 In-place encryption improves the performance and the reliability of cryptographic operations (encrypting columns, rotating columns, encryption keys, and so on), because it avoids moving data out of the database.

 This improvement also supports rich computations (pattern matching and comparison operations) which unlocks Always Encrypted to a much broader set of scenarios and applications that demand sensitive data protection, while also requiring richer functionality in Transact-SQL queries.